 Process periodic payments procedure AP12 automatically rolls-over recurring vendor payments, such as lease payments, from one month to the next, so they do not have to be manually re-entered each month and prints the Periodic Payments Report along with elapsed execution time in seconds.
 Procedure AP09 posts all expense account codes in the Accounts Payable System to the General Ledger System for a specific accounting period (YRMO).

 Auxiliary data input to the Accounts Payable System processes multiple vendor invoice transactions at one time to edit and load them into the online database using procedure AP13.
-These auxiliary transactions were first entered into another computerized application that created the import Transfer File or imported using procedure DB18 that creates the import Transfer File for subsequent input to the AP Batch Input procedure (AP13).
+These auxiliary transactions were first entered into another computerized application that created the import Transfer File.
+Alternatively, a csv file can be imported using procedure DB18 to create the import Transfer File for subsequent input to the AP Batch Input procedure AP13.
+CSV files contain variable length records where data values or fields are separated by a comma.
+Generally, a csv file uses the internal ASCII coding structure.
 Data entry procedure AP19 provides a fast way to reset the payment date on a group of vendor invoices to delay the printing of a vendor check by procedure AP06.